We’d Love To Hear About Your Project

 By Shawn Jordan

-• They value talent.
 No matter whether you look at big or small advertising agencies, they are only as good as the people they employ.
 Top advertising agencies look for more than just the required skill sets; they also want their employees to be passionate about their work.
 In addition, good agencies go that extra mile to reward and retain their talent.
 Agencies that are committed to self-expression and are culturally diverse tend to deliver more creative and out-of-the-box solutions.

-• They encourage change.
-All the top advertising agencies take time to delve into how their clients’ operate.
-Then, they offer new insight about your product, your target audience, and measures you can implement to achieve your goals.
-One of the key factors for selecting an advertising agency is that it should encourage change.
 If not for believing in the power of change, the world might never have heard of the now famous “Just Do It” tagline.
 This campaign, launched in 1988, saw Nike’s market share in North America increase from 18% to 43% in around a decade.
-To take your business to the next level, it is important that you work with a company that challenges you and encourages change.
+Going by this, if you want to take your business to the next level, it is important that you partner with a leading advertising agency that challenges you and encourages change.

 How to Choose an Advertising Agency?

-While the factors for selecting an advertising agency that require your attention might vary depending on your business’ specific needs, some aspects remain the same.
-Go through the points that follow to determine how to choose an advertising agency based on your individual requirements.
+It’s common for business owners to ask, “What are the criteria for the selection of an advertising agency?”
+While the factors that require your attention might vary depending on your business needs, some aspects remain the same.
+Go through the points that follow to determine how to choose an advertising agency based on your requirements.

-Who Are the Deciders?
+Who Are the Decision-Makers?

 If given an opportunity, just about everyone who is part of your organization might have some insight to offer about how to choose an advertising agency.
-However, going by the “too many cooks” adage, this may well be a recipe for disaster.
-Ideally, the deciders should include department heads or employees who are part of senior management.
-They then bring their experience to the table, along with possibly different expectations.
+However, going by the “too many cooks spoil the broth” adage, this may well be a recipe for disaster.
+So, when it comes to what is the first step in selecting an advertising agency, it’s identifying the decision-makers.

 Setting Expectations